KaryFramling/py-ciu/README.md

 * [Vlad Apopei](https://github.com/vladapopei/)
 * [Timotheus Kampik](https://github.com/TimKam/)

-The first version of py-ciu was mainly implemented by [Timotheus Kampik](https://github.com/TimKam/) and replaces it.
+The first version of py-ciu was mainly implemented by [Timotheus Kampik](https://github.com/TimKam/).
 The old code is available in the branch "Historical".

 The re-write in 2022 was mainly made by [Vlad Apopei](https://github.com/vladapopei/) and is available in the branch "VersionUntilNov2023".